Aged Care Blog

 The aged care sector is an essential industry that is growing rapidly, with the aged care worker shortage being regularly documented.
 The aged care pay rise has supported and hopes to support:

-• Increasing workforce attraction and retention: Pay rises were introduced to help attract and retain skilled workers.
+• Increasing workforce attraction and retention: aged care pay rises were introduced to help attract and retain skilled workers.
 Fair compensation is essential to motivate workers and ensure the availability of a dedicated and competent workforce.

-• Improving quality care and compliance: A skilled and diverse workforce is vital for delivering safe, high-quality services.
-Fair wages hope to lead to motivated staff working in the sector and hopefully will lead an aged care home to success.
+• Improving quality care and compliance: a skilled and diverse workforce is vital for delivering safe, high-quality aged care services.
+Fairer wages aim to lead to motivated staff working in the aged care sector and hopefully will lead residential aged care homes to success.

 What does the future for aged care workers look like?

-Aged care is a growing industry with strong career progression and an array of job roles to choose from.
+Aged care is a growing industry with strong career progression and a variety of job roles to choose from.
 Supporting Australia’s elderly population is integral to building a functional and advanced medical system.
 Given that it is projected 6.6 million Australians will be aged 65 and over by 2041, developing a sustainable and well rewarded workforce needs to happen now.

-This commitment to better and fairer wages for aged care workers is a significant step towards improving the aged care system, and we champion the increase for all our hardworking nurses, care givers and support staff.
-The Aged Care Act is currently being reviewed and the rewrite date is set to commence from the 1st July 2024, so change is happening.
-If you are considering a career in aged care, now is the time to get involved.
+This commitment to better and fairer wages for aged care workers is a significant step towards improving the aged care system, and we champion the increase for all our hardworking aged care nurses, care givers and support staff.
+A new Aged Care Act, coming into effect on 1 July 2025, is responding to recommendations from the Royal Commission, to improve aged care for everyone involved.
+If you are considering a career in aged care, now is the time to make the change.

 Looking for an aged care job?
 We are specialists in aged care recruitment.
 Contact us today.